notsue/hax/README.md

 ## Issues

 Hax assumes some basic knowledge of xml and/or html.
-Longer hax-documents are not always easy to debug without support an editor that provides some hints with highlighting.
+Longer hax-documents are not always easy to debug without an editor that provides some hints with highlighting.
 Bugs?
-Well: a missing closing tag, bad nesting of elements,..
+Well: a missing closing tag, bad nesting of elements,...
 There are tricks to use in better editors like Notepad++, but notsue will provide an editor that should asure the use of less energy.